vstudio365/vstudio365.github.io/docs/_posts/2022-07-26-Call-SharePoint-REST-API-from-Postman-using-OAuth2-Authorization-Flow.md

 ---
 title: "How to Call SharePoint REST API from Postman using OAuth2 Authorization Flow"
+description: "How to Call SharePoint REST API from Postman using OAuth2 Authorization Flow"
 layout: post
 author: "venkadesh"
 categories: sharepoint